Opendigitalradio/dablin/README.md

 With the GTK GUI version the current service can be recorded into a file.
-To start/stop a recording, the red record button has to be clicked, or instead the keyboard shortcut `r` be pressed.
+To start/stop a recording, the red record button has to be clicked, or the corresponding keyboard shortcut to be pressed.
 During a recording neither can channel/service be changed, nor can DABlin be closed.